qojulia/WaveguideQED.jl/docs/src/theoreticalbackground.md

 ```
 ![alt text](created_onephoton_continuous_fockstate.svg)

 We see a spike around `t = times[10] = 0.9`, where we now created an excitation.
 In itself, the waveguide basis, states, and operators are not particularly interesting, but when combined with other quantum mechanical systems such as cavities and emitters, the framework can produce powerful results.
-See [`combining`](@ref) for an introduction on how to combine with quantum systems defined in ['QuantumOptics.jl'](https://qojulia.org/).
+See [`Combining with QuantumOptics`](@ref combining) for an introduction on how to combine with quantum systems defined in ['QuantumOptics.jl'](https://qojulia.org/).

 ## Continuous two-photon fock states